JoeyStanley/real/cv.md

 ## Invited Presentations

-"Brand Yourself: Creating a Digital, Professional Presence."
-Invited workshop at the DigiLab, Main Library, University of Georgia, Athens, GA.
-September 27, 2018.
-<a href="/downloads/180928-brand_yourself_flyer.pdf" class="flyer" title="download the flyer for this presentation"></a>
-<a href="/downloads/180928-brand_yourself.pdf" class="slides" title="download the slides for this presentation"></a>

 "Data Visualization and Basic Statistical Modeling in R." Invited workshop for an NSF-funded "Research Experience for Undergraduates" site program, helping bioanthropology students analyze osteological data from skeletons at the 7–5th c.
 BCE Greek colony of Himera.
 June 21 and 25, 2018. <a href="/pages/bones_workshop" class="link" title="view the materials for this workshop here"></a>

 “Basics, Review, Summary, Help.”
 Guest lecturer in LING 4400/6400: Quantitative Methods in Linguistics.
 Athens, GA.
 April 20.

-“Brand Yourself: A professionalization workshop for grad students.”
-Guest lecturer in ANTH 8755: Topics in (Anthropology) Research.
-Athens, GA.
-April 13, 2017.
-<a href="/downloads/170413-brand_yourself.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 "Build a better project: Starting a DH project from primary sources."
 Presented at the First [DigiLab](http://digi.uga.edu/digilab/) Colloquium.
 Athens, GA.
 October 6, 2016.
 <a href="https://digi.uga.edu/news/build-a-better-project-digi-colloquium-review/" class="link" target="_blank" title="link to digi.uga.edu"></a>